Immediate Breast Reconstruction

 What Will My Experience Be Like With Immediate Breast Reconstruction?

-If you are considering breast reconstruction, the process may seem intimidating.
-You probably like to do background research before you make an important personal decision, yet the need to proceed with treatment does not allow you to do this, at least to your desired level.
+to do background research before you make an important personal decision, yet the need to proceed with treatment does not allow you to do this, at least to your desired level.
 I hope this section of the website will give you a better understanding of the breast reconstruction experience.

 This is the most common sequence that I follow for my breast reconstruction patients.
 At the first stage of reconstruction, I place a tissue expander partially covered by acellular dermal matrix as soon as the general surgeon completes the mastectomy.
 Several weeks after this surgery, you will begin the process of expansion.
 You will visit my office where we will add saline solution to the expander over a number of weeks, which stretches and shapes the new breast.
 The second operation is an outpatient surgery in which I remove the expander, place a form-stable implant, and carry out fat transfer.
 If you are having a single breast reconstruction, I may carry out surgery to balance the opposite breast to the reconstructed breast at this time.
 At a third operation I will create the nipple and provide additional fat to the breast.